Ayurvedic Diet Plan during Pregnancy

 Ensure that your diet is rich in sprouts, vegetables, whole grains, fresh food, fruits, and rice.
 Include coconut oil and olive oil in it, and starch-rich foods like carrots, quinoa, beets, and sweet potatoes.
 Avoid the consumption of leftovers and focus on homemade, fresh food items.

-The above-explained recommendations of Ayurveda during pregnancy are beneficial in the maintenance of the health of both the baby and the mother.
+The above-explained Ayurvedic diet plan during pregnancy are beneficial in the maintenance of the health of both the baby and the mother.
 However, because of the sensitivity of this miraculous phase, it is always recommended to consult the doctor and attend regular checkups as scheduled by the healthcare professional.